talevskiigor/composer-bump/readme.md

 # Description

-Laravel Artisan command to automatically and easy bump composer.json version information.
+Laravel Bump is a package that allows you to easy change your version of your application or package in composer.json file through an Artisan command.

+Pretend you have an application or package that you would like to ensure has the right version information in composer.json, you can run `php artisan bump` to get automatically increase version information.

+### Example output

+    unknown@Dell-Studio-1747:~/Code/ComposerBump$ php artisan bump
+    Bump from: 0.0.1 to 0.0.2
+    unknown@Dell-Studio-1747:~/Code/ComposerBump$

-Also has nice Facade to be used in about page or similar where you need to show version of your application.
+Also has nice Facade to be used in about page or similar where you need to show your application or package version to the customer.

 For more information about versioning please visit [http://semver.org/](http://semver.org/)